If You’re Experiencing Any of These 15 Feelings, You’re Very Easily Overwhelmed

 Envato Elements

 When you’re overwhelmed, your mind can feel like a pinball machine, bouncing from one thought to another.
 If you struggle to concentrate on a single task without your mind wandering to other responsibilities or worries, it’s a sign that you’re feeling overloaded.
-This lack of focus can make even simple tasks feel challenging.
+The lack of focus can make even simple tasks feel challenging.

 6. You’re easily irritated by small inconveniences.